Finbob12/ToDoList-CLI/README.md

 ## System requirements

-## How to install and run ToDoList CLI - do this at the end
+## How to install and run ToDoList CLI